- Lottery bidding: Friday, November 6, 12:01 a.m. - Monday, November 9, 11:59 p.m.

 Students may rank classes that meet at common times, but as soon as the system selects one course, all subsequent conflicting courses will be rejected.
 This is another reason to think carefully about prioritization of courses.

-2L and 3L students will be able to make changes to their schedules beginning Tuesday, November 19 at 8:00 a.m. using MyU.
-This includes adding open courses, dropping courses, and changing the number of credits for courses which allow it, e.g., Judicial Externship.
-LL.M. and exchange students will also be able to register for classes at this time.
+2L and 3L students will be able to make changes to their schedules beginning Tuesday, November 17 at 8:00 a.m. using MyU.
+This includes adding open courses, dropping courses, and changing the number of credits for courses which allow it, e.g., Judicial Field Placement.
 Students may also use the MyU online registration system to add their names to the waitlist of closed classes.

 Lottery Registration Instructions

-3Ls only: If you are selected for a journal editor, moot court director, or clinic director position for Fall semester, you will be enrolled prior to the beginning of the semester.
+3Ls only: If you are selected for a journal editor, moot court director, or clinic director position for Fall semester, you will be enrolled prior to the beginning of the semester and for some positions, prior to the lottery.
 For spring semester, you will be enrolled prior to the lottery bidding process.

-2Ls only: For fall semester, you should plan to enroll for a moot court of your choosing during the open enrollment period, or for National Moot Court follow the application process.
-During the open enrollment period you may also waitlist for open competition teams.
+2Ls only: For fall semester, you should plan to enroll for a moot court of your choosing during the open enrollment period, or for National Moot Court and the competition teams, follow the application process.
 The journal petitioning process remains the same.
 Once journal and moot court participants have been identified in the fall, students will be pre-enrolled for the second semester of the journal or moot court writing course prior to the lottery for spring term.

 Law Clinics - Special Registration Process